 The not-for-profit, Tom Zombie Historical Society is a proven answer.
 It can do all of these things, logically and successfully at once and do them in a way that generates income for itself, gets media attention locally and internationally and draws fans in from all over the world.

 In 1887 a guilt stricken man is assigned to investigate a horrific train crash in small town St. Thomas, Ontario.
-When he digs into its mystery however he inadvertently finds an artifact that is the basis for a 200 year old curse.
+When he digs into its mystery he inadvertently finds an artifact that tests his sanity and threatens to destroy the world.